 The Connecticut Department of Public Health (DPH) recognizes the Connecticut HIV

 Planning Consortium (CHPC) as its primary vehicle for statewide HIV prevention and care planning.
-The CHPC convenes diverse stakeholders - including people living with HIV (PLWH), service providers, health specialists, and a range of community members - with a shared goal of creating a coordinated statewide prevention and care system.
+The CHPC convenes diverse stakeholders - including people with HIV (PWH), service providers, health specialists, and a range of community members - with a shared goal of creating a coordinated statewide prevention and care system.

 The CHPC works to prevent the continuing spread of HIV/AIDS in Connecticut, and to improve services for those infected by HIV/AIDS.
-The CHPC embraces diversity - of races and ethnicities, life experiences, philosophies, cultures, identities, and sexual orientations.
+The CHPC embraces diversity - of race and ethnicity, life experiences, philosophies, cultures, gender identities, and sexual orientations.
 Mutual respect and a sense of urgency to reduce the impact and presence of HIV/AIDS motivate CHPC members to produce a strong and thorough Integrated HIV Prevention and Care Plan.

 The CHPC receives planning and technical assistance from numerous DPH staff members affiliated with the TB, HIV, STD and Viral Hepatitis Section.
 Three units in particular deliver consistent and critical support for the CHPC: the HIV Prevention Unit; the Health Care and Support Services Unit, and the HIV/AIDS Surveillance Unit.

 Please scroll to the bottom of the page to download the CHPC Charter.